python/cpython/Doc/library/importlib.rst

 .. function:: invalidate_caches()

-   Invalidate the internal caches of the finders stored at :data:`sys.path_importer_cache`.
-If a finder implements :meth:`abc.Finder.invalidate_caches()` then it will be called to perform the invalidation.
+   Invalidate the internal caches of finders stored at :data:`sys.meta_path`.
+If a finder implements ``invalidate_caches()`` then it will be called to perform the invalidation.
 This function may be needed if some modules are installed while your program is running and you expect the program to notice the changes.

    .. versionadded:: 3.3